idkjs/alfred-vscode/README.md

 # alfred-vscode
-Alfred workflow for opening the current folder in VSCode-Insiders
+Alfred workflow for opening the current finder folder in VSCode-Insiders.

 Minor fork of the super useful [dpskvn/alfred-vscode](github.com/dpskvn/alfred-vscode)